Chapter 8: The Body Becomes the Storyteller

 • What thoughts were running through my head?

-For warriors of the past, survival meant turning what they sensed into stories their people could live by.
-We’ve inherited that same power—to tell stories that heal, stories that help keep our community whole, and guide the next generation away from the same mistakes.
+We’ve inherited that same power: to tell stories that heal, that keep our communities whole, and that help guide the next generation away from the same mistakes.

 Now it’s time to reclaim that power.